 I have worked in various fields since earning my degree including work with autistic children, the foster care system and finally, in community mental health since 2009.

 I am originally from South Dakota.
 I moved to Washington to earn my Bachelor’s degree and then Colorado where I lived for fourteen years.
-I am married and have one daughter.
-When she was ready to go to school we decided to move back to South Dakota to be near family and raise her in the same small town community that my husband and I were lucky to grow up in.
+I have one daughter, and when she was ready to go to school I decided to move back to South Dakota to be near family and raise her in the same small town community that I was lucky to grow up in.

 I enjoy walking, yoga, reading, cooking, and traveling when I am not working.
 Friends and family are very important to me and finding ways to stay connected with them is a priority.
 I truly believe in balance and self-care, and strive to practice this on a daily basis.